-Wolfsburg, May 2020.
+Wolfsburg, August 2020.
 The Golf GTI is considered an icon around the world.
-Its handling characteristics are highly dynamic and its design DNA could not be more pure.
-Launched at the International Motor Show (IAA) in Frankfurt in September 1975, the first Golf GTI was young and wild.
-As of the summer of 1976 it stormed into an automotive category that hadn't actually existed until that moment - compact sports cars with front-wheel drive.
+Its handling characteristics are highly dynamic and its design is unmistakeable.
+Launched at the International Motor Show (IAA) in

+Frankfurt in September 1975, the first Golf GTI was young and wild.
+As of the summer of 1976 it stormed into an automotive category that hadn't even existed until that moment - compact sports cars with front-wheel drive.
 5,000 GTI units had been planned.
-This quickly turned out to be a fabulous misconception.
-The new vehicle immediately became an icon because the affordable Golf GTI turned the automotive order upside down by breaking into the expensive sports cars segment and bringing driving dynamics to the masses.
-And consequently a total of 461,690 Golf GTI Mk1 rolled off the production lines.
+The new vehicle immediately became an icon because the affordable Golf GTI turned the automotive order upside down by breaking into the expensive sports cars segment and bringing great driving dynamics to the masses.
+Consequently a total of 461,690 Golf GTI Mk1 rolled off the production lines.
 The first Golf GTI has long since become a timeless classic.
-With its six successors to date, it has become the world's most successful compact sports car.
-More than 2.3 million units of the Golf GTI had been produced by the end of 2019.
-It has become a phenomenon.
+With six successors to date, it has become the world's most successful compact sports car.
+More than 2.3 million Golf GTI cars had been produced by the end of 2019.
+A true phenomenon.
 However, revolutionary ideas require evolutionary development.
 The first Golf GTI's DNA lives on to this day in the agile front-wheel drive, sporty running gear, perfect ergonomics and authentic design.
 Some 45 years after the first GTI's world première, Volkswagen is now launching the eighth generation.
-The first Golf GTI of the digital age will be a brand new, networked and fullyfledged sports car.
+The first Golf GTI of the digital age will be a brand new, networked and fully-fledged sports car.